CiscoDevNet/iksui/intersight-04-iks-hello-introduction.md

 ssh -i <your_private_ssh_key> iksadmin@<ctrlplanenode-ip>

-5. Execute the following commands to get the data for the Dashboard access
+__Step 5__: Execute the following commands to get the data for the Dashboard access

 Get the name of the default token: